Kyrylo-Bakumenko/CS50-TinySearchEngine/querier/README.md

 ### Submission

-Add/commit all the code and ancillary files required to build and test your solution; at a minimum your **querier** directory should include the following files:
+Add/commit all the code and ancillary files required to build and test your solution; at a minimum, your **querier** directory should include the following files:
 `.gitignore README.md DESIGN.md IMPLEMENTATION.md Makefile querier.c testing.sh testing.out`
 and your **common** directory should contain the following files:
 `Makefile index.h index.c pagedir.h pagedir.c word.h word.c`